erankitcs/EventDrivenPythonAWS/README.md

 8. Remember to approve SNS subscription from your mail box.

 ### Testing
 If you want to simulate failiure senario and whether next day it will pick up both failed date data and current day data.
-Upload files available into "testdata" folder into an S3 public bucket and pass on URL those URLs input.
+Upload files available into "testdata" folder into an S3 public bucket and pass on URLs as  input to lambda function by changing tfvars file and redeploy terraform.
 - Test-0 : Input: _day0 files URLs.
 Deploy using terraform apply.
 Run lambda invoke AWS CLI.
 It will load complete data set into DB.
 - Test-1 : Input: _fail files URLs.
 Deploy using terraform apply.
 Run lambda invoke AWS CLI.
 It will fail due to incorrect data.
 - Test-2 : Input: _success files URLs.
 Deploy using terraform apply.
 Run lambda invoke AWS CLI.
 It will be successful and both days data will loaded.